timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-06-17
+# Today is 2019-06-18

 ## Objectives for the day:

-- Market research for obstacle course driving games on Steam.
-- Updating Key Performance Indicators
-- Potential writing of article about first year hours.
+- Practice art, build skills, have a clear idea of vision for "Turbo Bombs"

 ## Purpose

-- To get better ideas on Target Audience.
+- Skill building